• Skip to main content

 3The enrollment system enforces prerequisites for DATA/COMPSCI/STAT C100; therefore, students who have not completed C8 will be unable to enroll in the course.

-4Technical electives: Students must take four elective courses from two of the areas listed below (two courses from each area):
+4Technical electives: Students must take four elective courses from two of the areas on this course list (two courses from each area).

 If you would like to receive these documents in an alternative, accessible format, please contact eng-ada@berkeley.edu.